remydagostino/elm-template/README.md

 suggested that you create a directory structure inside `Test` which mirrors the structure of `./frontend/elm` for all the modules you want to test.
 The test runner will be built and served when navigating to `/tests.elm`.
-Depending on your needs, you may need to replace the test runner provided by [ElmTest] with something more flexible.
+Depending on your needs, you may need to replace the test runner provided by [Elm-Test] with something more flexible.